 ASEAN has ten Dialogue Partners: Australia, Canada, China, EU, India, Japan, New Zealand, ROK, Russia and the United States.

 The Chair of ASEAN is rotated among the ASEAN countries on an annual basis, and acts as host of the Summit and key ministerial meetings.
-The Chair of ASEAN for 2014 is Myanmar, to be followed by Malaysia in 2015 and Laos in 2016.
+The Chair of ASEAN for 2015 is Malaysia, to be followed by Laos in 2016.

 The ASEAN Secretariat, based in Jakarta, Indonesia, coordinates, initiates and implements ASEAN activities.
 The Secretariat is headed by the Secretary-General of ASEAN, who is appointed for a five-year term and accorded ministerial status.
 Le Luong Minh, former Vice Minister of Foreign Affairs of Vietnam, assumed the post of Secretary-General of ASEAN in January 2013.